About the Program

 Upcoming International Tour to The Middle East

-We were enthusiastic when we started planning for the seventh APA California Northern Section’s International Tour to The Middle East and we had narrowed it down to three countries (Israel, Jordan, and Egypt) scheduled for October 2020.
+We were enthusiastic when we started planning for the seventh APA California Northern Section’s International Tour in late 2019.
+We had narrowed the Middle East tour down to three countries (Israel, Jordan, and Egypt) that was scheduled for October 2020.
 However, due to the COVID-19 pandemic, the tour has been put on hold.
-We hope to be able to go in 2022 with resumed planning in late 2021.
+At this point, we hope to be able to go in either 2022 or 2023.
 If you are interested in this tour, please contact Hing Wong, AICP, at email@example.com to be added to an email list for when we will resume the planning for it.